 Evening Greyhound Racing Video Description:

-- On some evening greyhound racing, there is much better liquidity than on some other races.
+- On some evening races, there is much better liquidity than on some other races.

 - 0:11 – But still the market is quite thin compared to UK Horse Racing, so I try to make the market.